Musings Index

 14. Network.
 That means going to gatherings of people in similar lines of work - or those you wish to target.
 That does not mean that you will necessarily find a new job that way, though you might.
 The object of that exercise should be to deliberately find out what others are doing and thinking to increase your knowledge of the field.
 With this background you are much more likely to impress in an interview discussion.

-Here is one last word to those who really are "out of work".
+A word to those who really are "out of work".
 Finding a new position is partly a numbers game.
 For a hundred cold calls, you are lucky if you get ten responses.
 Out of those ten you are lucky if you get two or three interviews.
 From those three interviews, hopefully you will get one offer.
+Of course, the really enterprising job seeker does not wait for an opening and then compete with all the others after the same position.

 Now here's a big problem.
-One offer from company B with a decision deadline, but it's not the one you would really like.
-You really liked company A. Should you turn down company B's offer and hope for something better?
-Yes, you can contact company A to alert them that they are missing an opportunity to hire you.
+You have an offer from company B with a decision deadline, but it's not the one you would really like.
+Instead, you really liked company A. Should you turn down company B's offer and hope for something better?
+I suggest you can contact company A to alert them that they are missing an opportunity to hire you.
 If that does not produce the desire result, then accept company B's offer.

 Why?
 Because you are more valuable being employed than unemployed and every company knows that we live in a free market economy.